 The presentation level

 Will I understand relativity after this?
 The presentation level is only a brief explanation of some of the ideas and a keen user/reader will, we hope, understand these at one level.
+When you finish, there is a quiz to test your understanding.
 The links take you deeper (and deeper) into relativity and we hope to interest you to go further.
 If you become really interested, a textbook for first year university physics is a good place to continue.
 These books usually have a good introduction to relativity, including problems to solve.

 Understanding comes in a range of levels.
-There is a limit to what one can learn about swimming from watching or reading.
-At some point you have to get into the water.
+There is a limit to what one can learn about swimming from watching or reading: at some point you have to get into the water.
 So it is with physics: real physical understanding can be tested by solving problems using that understanding.
 Doing experiments brings a further level of insight.
 And yes, deep understanding does require the maths.
-(Richard Feynman's quote about mathematics in explanations.)
+(See Richard Feynman's quote about mathematics in explanations.)

 Nevertheless, you can appreciate Bach without being able to follow a fugue,